Friday, 10 February 2017

 The original publication on the RHB Yahoo Group file database was later duplicated en masse by Mark Jackson without prior consultation with, or even notification to the author, with these data forming the equivalent part of the Tumps and with this act resulting in years of undue data divergence that is ongoing.

-The compilation that originated in 2002 and all subsequent publications of this list had an accompanying sub list that is now named the 400m Sub-Fours.
+The compilation that originated in 2002 and subsequent publications of this list had an accompanying sub list that was named the 400m Sub-Fours.
 However, it wasn’t until the Europeaklist publication and the subsequent Haroldstreet publication that the listing included two other sub categories; the 390m Sub-Fours and the 390m Double Sub-Fours and this Change Register details those hills that are, or have been listed within the 390m Double Sub-Four category.

-The 390m Double Sub-Four hills first appeared as a category of hill in the December 2013 publication by Europeaklist, when this version of The Fours was published there were 21 hills listed that met the qualification for 390m Double Sub-Four status, all of these hills were identified leading up to this publication, and after The Fours was later published on 6th January 2014 by Phil Newby on his Haroldstreet website all future updates to the list have been catalogued on the Mapping Mountains site.
+When this sub category was first published in December 2013 by Europeaklist, there were 21 hills listed that met the qualification for 390m Double Sub-Four status, all these hills were identified leading up to this publication.
+After this list was later published on 6th January 2014 by Phil Newby on his Haroldstreet website all future updates to the list have been catalogued on the Mapping Mountains site.

-Since its original publication The Fours has changed greatly as the list is now co-authored with Aled Williams, and although the criteria has remained the same for the main P30 list, it now also includes two other sub categories; the 390m Sub-Fours and the 390m Double Sub-Fours.
-The listing also benefits from accurate surveys conducted by independent surveyors using GPS / GNSS receivers, an expanded range of Ordnance Survey maps available online and most recently, by analysis of LIDAR data enabling greater accuracy for numerical data.
-However, it is not just numerical data that has seen this list develop since its first inception, it is also place-name data, and it was because of this and their mutual interest in hill lists that the authors first corresponded.
-The listing is also gaining in popularity as there are now two known completers of The Fours with another 38 people having completed 100 or more of these hills.
+Since its original publication this list has changed greatly as it is now co-authored with Aled Williams, and although the criteria has remained the same for the main P30 list, it now includes two other sub categories; the 390m Sub-Fours and the 390m Double Sub-Fours.
+The listing also benefits from accurate surveys conducted by independent surveyors using GNSS receivers, an expanded range of online Ordnance Survey maps and most recently, by LIDAR analysis, all of which enables greater accuracy for numerical data.
+However, it is not just numerical data that has seen this list develop since its first inception, it is also place-name information, and it was because of this and their mutual interest in hill lists that the authors first corresponded.
+The listing is also gaining in popularity as there are now two known completers of The Fours - The 400m Hills of England with many others having completed 100 or more of these hills.

-The Change Register to The Fours – The 400m Hills of England – 390m Double Sub-Fours appears below with the reclassifications to the list being detailed chronologically in receding order.
+The Change Register to 390m Double Sub-Fours appears below with the reclassifications to the list detailed chronologically in receding order.

 Change Register